-On this day in 1939, a future Medal of Honor recipient is born.
-Robert L. Howard would become one of the most highly decorated veterans of the Vietnam War.
-He was nominated for the Medal of Honor three times!
+On this day in 1968, an American soldier engages in an action that would earn him the Medal of Honor.
+Robert L. Howard would ultimately become one of our most highly decorated Vietnam veterans.
+Would you believe he was nominated for the Medal of Honor three times?!

-Only one of these nominations resulted in a Medal, but it seems that two of the nominations failed at least in part because of the covert nature of the operations in which he was engaged.
+Two of the nominations apparently failed, at least in part, because of the covert nature of the operations in which he was engaged.

 “My weapon is just blown all to hell,” he later recounted, “and then I realized, what in the world did I survive to blow that weapon up like that?
 I had an AR-16.”

 He looked around and realized that an enemy combatant was nearby with a flamethrower.
 He was using it to burn the bodies of dead Americans.
 Howard had no weapon, but he did have a grenade.
 The flamethrower looked straight at him.
 “We acknowledged each other,” Howard said later.
 The Vietnamese flamethrower stopped what he was doing, and he began calling in reinforcements.
 Howard threw the grenade in the direction of the newly arrived enemy forces.

 By then, Howard had realized that his platoon leader was nearby, seriously wounded.
 He crawled in the direction of his leader, intending to help.
 “As 1st Lt.
 Howard was administering first aid and removing the officer's equipment,” his Medal citation notes, “an enemy bullet struck 1 of the ammunition pouches on the lieutenant's belt, detonating several magazines of ammunition.”